 Tip and Tap

-Now, turn the pot upside down, and, holding the base of the plant between your fingers, bang on the bottom of the pot with the palm of your hand.
+Now, turn the pot upside down, and, holding the base of the plant between your fingers, bang the edge of the pot against a hard surface, like a table or desk, in such a way that the pot overhangs the edge of the surface and receives the blow, not the plant.
 Give it a fairly hard knock: you want the root ball to come loose.
 This is usually all it takes and you can simply slip the pot right off with no effort.

 For plants that are too big and too heavy to turn upside down, place the plant on its side, hit the bottom of the pot with your hand to release the root ball, then pull the pot off.